oatmealandcoffee/CSCI15P4/readme.md

 * 14\_12\_14\_04\_04\_000: Updated authentication checks in PositionController to be aligned
 * 14\_12\_14\_04\_04\_001: Fixed authentication check in position show
 * 14\_12\_14\_04\_05\_000: Updated authentication checks in UserController to be aligned
+* 14\_12\_14\_04\_06\_000: Updated PositionController and UserController to better handle unfound objects

-cd /Applications/MAMP/htdocs/CSCI15P4; git add --all; git commit -m "Updated authentication checks in UserController to be aligned"; git push origin master
+cd /Applications/MAMP/htdocs/CSCI15P4; git add --all; git commit -m "Updated PositionController and UserController to better handle unfound objects"; git push origin master